 The Francis G. Kingsley Memorial Fellowships Established in 1986 by friends and family to honor Francis G. Kingsley, a special friend to the Yale School of Medicine.
-To be awarded for one to three years to young investigators at Yale whose research shows great promise.
+To be awarded for one to three years to young faculty investigators whose research shows great promise.